BobWritesCode/server-directory-website/README.md

 }
 ```

-This JavaScript codeblock is that the DOM being updated with the returned results.
+This JavaScript code block is that the DOM being updated with the returned results.

 ```js
 /**